mmontag/chip-player-js/README.md

  * Demo tool now can correctly record WAVs and now can correctly deal with CTRL+C termination
  * When loop is disabled, loop points will be ignored
  * Loop now is disabled by default
+ * Reworked internal storage of MIDI events to easier pre-process them and retrieve any useful information before play them
+ * Added ability to get seconds time position and song length
+ * Added seekability support
+ * Fixed IMF playing when passing file as path nor as memory block
  * ...

 ## 1.2.1    2017-07-30